 You can create an Mbed[TM] project from an example or an empty project.

-- 1. Create a project, either:
+- 1. Create a project.
+Either:

-- In the Explorer view, click the Active project drop-down list then click the New project button +.
+- In the Explorer view, click the Active project drop-down list, and then click New project

 - Select File > New... > Mbed Project.

 The New Project dialog box displays.